Available For: Business, Enterprise, and Education plans

 - From the modal dialog, choose the tab Link a cross-account role.

-- Follow the steps in the dialog to setup a new cross-account role in your AWS console.
+Linking a Cross-account role - Follow the steps in the dialog to setup a new cross-account role in your AWS console.

 - Once the role is created in AWS, enter the ARN for the role in the Role ARN field.

-- Give a name to the new AWS account you are adding.
+Where to find the ARN field in AWS - Give a name to the new AWS account you are adding.

 - Click Add and import.